 My mission with Mountain Meat Shares is to source animals from local farmers.
-In this quest, I have visited farms to meet the farmers, see the animals and view the land.
-Below are the farms that have been chosen so far to provide meat to the first subscription.
+In this quest, I visit farms to meet the farmers, see the animals and view the land.
 If you have farmers that you would like to recommend, please write me!

 Living River Farms

 Having been involved with homestead broiler (meat) chicken production for decades, when I visited Beau McLean and Christopher Green at Living River Farms in Stevensville, I had an idea of what to expect.
 Perhaps more importantly, I know how hard raising meat chickens really is.
 Chris and Beau generously took time out of their busy day to show me the young chicks warming under heat lights in the brooder house and to give me a tour of the growing stock out on pasture.
 Their ingenuity and grit have allowed them to build a licensed, state certified poultry processing facility in the state of Montana.
 Until now, unless you grow your own, the chickens you buy in a store are likely not Montana raised or Montana processed!!
 This is remarkable considering we live in such an agricultural state!
 After wading through the red tape of licensing and completing the construction process, the Montana Poultry Growers Coop processing facility was born.
 The care Beau and Chris take to create quality, pasture raised birds inspired me to add chicken to the variety you'll find at Mountain Meat Shares.
 These birds are sold whole and average 4 pounds.
 Living River chickens never receive antibiotics, added hormones or chemicals.
 The farm formulates and grinds their own feed with grains sourced from a local family farm in the Bitterroot.